-For the 03/31/20 rebalancing, each stock was required to have an average daily trading value in excess of $100,000 as of 05/26/23, down still from the $200,000 in the U.S. level that was in effect from October 2021 to September 2022.
+For the 05/31/23 rebalancing, each stock was required to have an average daily trading value in excess of $100,000 as of 05/26/23, down still from the $200,000 in the U.S. level that was in effect from October 2021 to September 2022.
 From the inception of the index in 2018 through 10/31/21, the minimum had been $100K.
 Stocks included must trade at a minimum of $0.25.
 Companies with primary listings in other countries must have a U.S. listing in order to be included.
 The company must generate at least $1 million in quarterly revenue from its U.S. cannabis operations, and cannabis revenues must comprise at least 50% of the company’s overall revenue, to be included in the index.

-The American Cannabis Operator Index included 15 companies as of 03/31/20, down from 16 in the prior month due to the addition of AYRSF and the removals of GGBXF and MRMD.
+The American Cannabis Operator Index included 12 companies as of 05/31/23, with the removal of UPXI and the additions of AAWH, AYRWF and MRMD.

 Inclusion in any index is not an endorsement or recommendation of any company.
 This Site is not an intermediary, broker/dealer, investment advisor, or exchange and does not provide investment advice or investment advisory services.
 Data delayed 15 minutes unless indicated as real-time.

 For cannabis index licensing inquiries, please contact us.

 Visit and bookmark the data-driven, fact-based Public Cannabis Company Revenue Tracker, managed by New Cannabis Ventures.